The Space Between Burnout & Joy

 Last Thursday, I spoke, along with my colleague, Amanda Villaveces, to a packed room for our breakout session at the Canopy Good Business Summit 2025.
 Our topic, Moving Burnout to Joy, certainly struck a chord with many.
 And I kept thinking of that whiteboard — of how our minds and calendars can begin to look just like it.

-We fill every inch with tasks, meetings, projects, and ideas — many of them good and necessary — but eventually, there’s no room left to breathe.
+We fill every inch with tasks, meetings, projects, and ideas — many of them good and sometimes necessary — but eventually, there’s no room left to breathe.
 We lose the space that makes creativity, connection, and joy possible.

 At the Summit, we explored how our brains are making a choice every day between survival mode and learning mode.
 In survival mode, there is an undercurrent of searching for threat - we’re reactive, protective, and focused on staying safe.
 In learning mode, we feel fundamentally safe in the moment - we’re curious, flexible, more connected with others, open, and able to grow.